clamsproject/mmif/docs/0.1.0/index.md

-## 2. MMIF and the CLAMS Vocabulary
+## 2. MIFF and the CLAMS Vocabulary

 The structure of MMIF files is defined in the schema at  http://mmif.clams.ai/0.1.0/schema/mmif.json and described in this document.
 But the semantics of what is expressed in the views are determined by the CLAMS Vocabulary at http://mmif.clams.ai/0.1.0/vocabulary.